Cooperly/v2flags/README.md

 Allows for the use of most of the flags here.

-> -XX:+UseZGC -XX:-ZUncommit
+> -XX:+UseZGC -XX:-ZUncommit -XX:MaxGCPauseMillis=200

 Tells java while using performance flags to use ZGC and forces it to never give allocated memory back to the OS to improve speeds.

-> -XX:+UseG1GC -XX:G1NewSizePercent=30 -XX:G1MaxNewSizePercent=40 -XX:G1HeapRegionSize=8M -XX:G1ReservePercent=20 -XX:G1HeapWastePercent=5 -XX:G1MixedGCCountTarget=4 -XX:G1MixedGCLiveThresholdPercent=90 -XX:G1RSetUpdatingPauseTimePercent=5
+> -XX:+UseG1GC -XX:G1NewSizePercent=30 -XX:G1MaxNewSizePercent=40 -XX:G1HeapRegionSize=8M -XX:G1ReservePercent=20 -XX:G1HeapWastePercent=5 -XX:G1MixedGCCountTarget=4 -XX:G1MixedGCLiveThresholdPercent=90 -XX:G1RSetUpdatingPauseTimePercent=5 -XX:MaxGCPauseMillis=200

 Tells java while using stability flags to use G1G3 and make short pauses instead of long ones.

-> -Dterminal.jline=false -Dterminal.ansi=true -Djline.terminal=jline.UnsupportedTerminal Dlog4j2.formatMsgNoLookups=true -XX:NmethodSweepActivity=1

-Improves server performance in a few ways, too much to explain, don't care.

 > -XX:+AlwaysActAsServerClassMachine